Daniel-Chin/AuthedIP/specification.md

       send fake alerts to routers.

 registration
   RSA full key is 512 bits.
-Too long for every packet, so in the packet we only put the 8-byte suffix.
+Too long for every packet, so in the packet we only put an 8-byte hash.
 This allows 256^8=1e+19 different accounts in the enterprise.
   Generation of keys uses rejection sampling.